 This is really a question that you will need to answer yourself.
 Some prefer one over the other for no other reason than personal experience.
-The best bet would be to look through a few scopes and see which one is easiest for you to read.
+Your best bet would be to look through a few scopes and see which one is easiest for you.

-Barring that, if I had to make one recommendation I would say MOA.
-That has been my favorite for over a decade.
-Most scopes adjust in MOA and I like a reticle to match.
+Barring that, if I had to make one recommendation, I would say MOA.
+That one has been my favorite for over a decade.
+Most scopes adjust in MOA.
+I also like a reticle to match.
 If the scope you are looking adjusts in Mils, get a Mil reticle.

 What Range Should I Sight In?

 All Remington 700s are intended to be sighted in at 100 yards.
 This is true of most rifles.
-Attempting to sight in at longer distances can cause issues with targets that are closer.
-The idea is for your rifle to be accurate for any range from 50 feet to 500 yards or more.
-Do it by the book and you will get the best result.
+Attempting to sight in at longer distances can cause issues with closer targets.
+Your rifle should be accurate at any range from 50 feet to 500 yards or more.
+Do it by the book.
+You will get the best results.

-It is possible to reach at least 1300 yards, I have seen that done but shouts like that are more about having everything perfect and you will likely never have that.
+It is possible to reach at least 1300 yards.
+I have seen that done, but shots like that are more about having everything perfect.
+You will likely never have those conditions.
 There will always be wind and other variables to deal with.
-I have made one 1000 yard shot with a 308 and missed dozens.
-Its fun to try but consider keeping it around 800 for the max and you will be more successful.
+I have made one 1000 yard shot and missed dozens.
+It's fun to try, but consider keeping it around 800 for the max.
+You will be more successful.

 What Rings Should I get for my Rifle?

-Sometimes this will depend on your rifle setup and your scope but make sure you get rings that are made for long range shooting.
+Sometimes this will depend on your rifle setup and your scope.
+Make sure you get rings that are made for long range shooting.
 The rings need to be lapped on the inside to ensure they are smooth and don’t throw things off.
 They should also be VERY secure.
-My personal favorite on the market today are the Precision Rings offered by Vortex Optics.
+My personal favorites are the Precision Rings offered by Vortex Optics.
 They are super high quality for the price.
-Leupold has some fine rings as well but they cost much more and are about the same quality.
+Leupold has some fine rings as well.
+They just cost much more for about the same quality.

 Congratulations on picking the Remington 700 as your long range rifle platform.
-There is a lot to be said about not messing around and going for the best from the start.
-There are a lot of things that can be done to make that rifle just a little better.
-From the start, adding a great scope is probably the first.
+There is a lot to be said about starting out with the best.
+A lot of things can be done to make that rifle just a little better.
+Initially, adding a great scope is probably crucial.

-In today’s world of high tech semi-auto rifles, few people even realize how much better that bolt gun will shoot than their rifle costing many times more.
-It is such a satisfying rifle to own and one that will accomplish so many tasks so well.
+In today’s world of high tech semi-auto rifles, few people even realize the advantages of a bolt gun.
+It will shoot much better than their rifle costing many times more.
+The Remington 700 is such a satisfying rifle to own.
+It will accomplish so many tasks well.
 Shoot for fun, shoot for competition, or shoot for food.
 The Remington 700 will do them all, provided you add the best scope you can get.